Easy Pumpkin Soup Recipe – Keto Low Carb Gluten-Free

 It’s a recipe you’ll be making all Fall and Winter long.
 Whether you’re low carb, keto, or just wanting to eat simpler and healthier you have to try this keto pumpkin soup.
 It’s an easy, delicious, and quick dinner idea.

-Making this low carb soup is so easy!
-You simply add the ingredients and bring to a boil.
+Making this low-carb soup is so easy!
+You simply add the ingredients and bring them to a boil.
 Before serving, add the cream and stir to heat through.